What Is a Good SAT Score?

 - Test Scores: ACT or SAT are required at all but 850 four-year colleges

 - All colleges have their own ranking system.
 The goal is to be in the top 20% of students for the CSU system (top 10% for Cal Poly), top 10% for the UCs, and top 5% for the most competitive schools.
 While these numbers are just averages, it does give you an indication of whether you fit in.

 - Teacher Recommendations

-- Recommendations show you are adult, responsible, and worth the risk.
-When possible, try to get a recommendation from a teacher who has known for several years.
+- Recommendations show you are mature, responsible, and worth the risk.
+When possible, try to get a recommendation from a teacher who has known you for several years.

 - These are becoming a thing of the past for many schools.

 - Colleges want to see that you are going to do more than just study.
 Were you involved in clubs, sports, and other activities that helped you lead a fulfilling high school experience?

 College and Career Readiness Benchmarks - What is a Good SAT Score According to the College Board

 The College Board has determined that students are considered college and career-ready when their section scores meet the verbal and math benchmarks.
 Their studies have concluded that students who score at or above the benchmark score will have a 75% chance of earning a C in the corresponding course.
 For example, a math score of a 510 will meet the standard and therefore gives a student a 75% chance of earning a C in a credit-bearing college math course.
 A score of a 460 will meet the standard and give a student of 75% chance of earning a C in a credit-bearing course in history, literature, or writing class.